CIS565-Fall-2013/Project3-Simulation/README.md

 PART 1: CUDA NBody Simulation
 ===
 This is the basic tutorial part.
 I'd done with this part, as well as the shared memory force calculation.
-You can find the performance evaluation below for this shared memory part.
+As far as much of the code was modified after finishing this part, the N-Body currently is a pyramid that keeps changing the color.
+Anyway, it's there!

 PART 2: Your CUDA Simulation